jnises/git-suggest-reviewers/README.md

 git-review-suggestion
 ===================
-Tool that proposes which reviewers to pick for a PR based on who have previously authored the lines modified by the PR.
+Tool that suggests which reviewers to pick for a PR based on who have previously authored the lines modified by the PR.

 requirements
 ------------